upul/Behavioral-Cloning/README.md

 In the very first state of the pipeline, we apply random shear operation.
 However, we select images with 0.9 probability for the random shearing process.
 We kept 10 percent of original images and steering angles in order to help the car to navigate in the training track.

 The images captured by the simulator come with a lot of details which do not directly help model building process.
 In addition to that extra space occupied by these details required additional processing power.
 Hence, we remove 35 percent of the original image from the top and 10 percent.
 This process was done in crop stage.

+The next stage of the data processing pipeline is called random flip stage.
+In this stage we randomly (with 0.5 probability) flip images.
+The idea behind this operation is left turning bends are more prevalent than right bends in the training track.
+Hence, in order to increase the generalization of our mode, we flip images and respective steering angles.

 ### Archi